 - Socioeconomic status and biotic community composition in residential areas of Phoenix, AZ and Baltimore, MD (Central Arizona Phoenix LTER and Baltimore Ecosystem Study LTER)

 - Untangling interactions among bottom up and top down processes in novel and invaded forest ecosystems (with D. King)

 - Socio-ecological consequences of of urban greening and urban growth in the Boston Metropolitan Area (BMA ULTRA-Ex)

-- Linking urban development and species interactions: implications for the evolution of native species in urban environments (with Lynn Adler and Rebecca Irwin)
+- Linking urban development and species interactions: implications for the evolution of native species in urban environments (with L. Adler and R. Irwin)